hchyang/PSiTE/README.md

 ##### --trunk_length/--trunk_vars

-The coalescent tree only describes the polymorphic part of the sample.
+The phylogenetic tree only describes the polymorphic part of the sample.
 Users can also simulate the truncal part of tumor evolution (tumorigenesis) through two different approaches: a) specifying the trunk length using `--trunk_length`.
 b) specify the events on the trunk in a file through `--trunk_vars` (see section 2.2.2).
-Option `--trunk_length` accepts a single float number that represents the length of the branch from the root of the coalescent tree to the most common ancestor of the sample.
+Option `--trunk_length` accepts a single float number that represents the length of the branch from the root of the phylogenetic tree to the most common ancestor of the sample.

 ##### --prune